flowroute/flowroute-sdk-v3-nodejs/README.md

 ### E911sController

-Contains all of the methods necessary to create, validate, update, and delete an E911 address on your account as well as assigning an E911 record to a phone number and if necessary, deactivating the E911 service for said phone number.
+Contains all of the functions necessary to create, validate, update, and delete an E911 address on your account as well as assigning an E911 record to a phone number and if necessary, deactivating the E911 service for said phone number.

 *   [createAndValidateANewE911Address(e911Address, callback)](#) \- Lets you create and validate an E911 address within the US and Canada which can then be assigned to any of the long code or toll-free numbers on your account.
 To assign an E911 address to your number, see "Assign a Valid E911 Address to Your Phone Number".
 *   [listAccountE911Addresses(options, callback)](#) \- Returns a list of all E911 records on your account by default.
 You can apply search filters using any of the optional query parameters.